VirtualVirtuoso/VideoTextures/README.md

 ### Presentation
 The following is a screencast which demonstrates the project working on real examples.

 [![Video Texutres](https://img.youtube.com/vi/Pt5rrjwW_1U/0.jpg)](https://www.youtube.com/watch?v=Pt5rrjwW_1U)

 ### Paper
 This project has an associated academic paper.
-This can be read as a PDF within the repository
+This can be read as a [PDF within the repository](https://github.com/VirtualVirtuoso/VideoTextures/blob/master/Video%20Textures%20-%20Struan%20McDonough.pdf).